Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Braidings on Split Real Tambara-Yamagami Categories

 Conversely, given an element $(\sigma, \epsilon) \in \QF^n_{\text{sgn}(\tau)} \times \{\pm 1\}$, we let $\sigma_1 = \sigma_2 = \sigma$, $\sigma_0 = h^{n}$ and $\sigma_3(1)$ by Equation \eqref{eqn:RealSigma31Definition}.
 We can then extend $\sigma_3(1)$ to a function $\sigma_3(a)$ by equation \eqref{eqn:reducedR6}.
 Equations \eqref{eqn:reducedR1}-\eqref{eqn:reducedR4} and \eqref{eqn:reducedR6} hold by our definitions along with that fact that $\sigma \in \QF(h^{n})$.
 The remaining constraint \eqref{eqn:reducedR5} holds by Proposition \ref{prop:OrbitEquivalenceCharacterization}, our choice of $\sigma_3(1)$ and the definition of $\QF^n_{\text{sgn}(\tau)}$.
 Finally, we observe that these procedures are, by construction, mutually inverse. \end{proof}

 Note that when $n=0$, $\sgn(\sigma)$ is automatically equal to 1.
-In the proof above, this would force $\sigma_3(1)$ to be purely imaginary, and thus such categories can only exist over fields containing a square root of $-1$.
+If we additionally impose $\tau < 0$, then the proof above shows that $\sigma_3(1)$ must be purely imaginary, and thus such categories can only exist over fields containing a square root of $-1$.
 Over $\mathbb C$, $\sigma_3(1)=i$ gives the semion category, and $\sigma_3(1)=-i$ gives the reverse semion.